Thank you for reading our post, please rate this article at the end.

 - 3.5 inches closed

-The last entry on our list of the best pocket knives will also be the second one from CRKT, and it is certainly not the least of the offerings on this list.
+The last entry on our list of the best pocket knives is also the second from CRKT, and it is certainly not the least impressive offering.
 The Squid is a small blade designed to be compact yet formidable, and we feel that the designers accomplished their goal admirably.

-First, the blade is made of high-carbon stainless steel, which improves durability and corrosion resistance, ensuring that this blade will serve you for some time.
-Carrying this pocket knife around is a breeze, thanks to its much smaller size than many other options.
+First, the blade is made of high-carbon stainless steel, which improves durability and corrosion resistance, ensuring it will serve you for a long time.
+Carrying this pocket knife is a breeze, thanks to its much smaller size compared to many other options.

 This blade is only 3.5 inches long when closed and weighs 3.4 ounces, meaning you won’t even feel it in your pocket as the day progresses.
-Coupled with the deep pocket clip, you will have a secure way to carry this knife.
+When coupled with the deep-pocket clip, you will have a secure way to carry this knife.

 Thanks to the inclusion of a frame lock, you also don’t have to worry about this knife suddenly opening up on you.
 This is an excellent choice for those needing a compact pocket knife.